oktadev/okta-blog/_source/_posts/2022-04-08-beginners-app-sec.md

 As with authentication, you might want to build your own user management system.
 However, these are complex systems to create that generally require dedicated teams, especially for enterprise-level applications.
 You could run into issues such as failing to sanitize user input or being stuck with a frustrating registration process.

-With an external user management system, you’ll get a robust, out-of-the-box solution that adjusts to your needs while handling tricky tasks like scaling or regulatory compliance.
-This can also help you reduce overall user management costs since you won’t need to pay in-house developers to do the work.
+With an external user management system, you'll get a robust, out-of-the-box solution that adjusts to your needs while handling tricky tasks like scaling or regulatory compliance.
+This can also help you reduce overall user management costs since you won't need to pay in-house developers to do the work.

 ### Up-to-date programs are a best practice